Healthy Foods For Men

 Probiotics, or live microorganisms, have long been touted for promoting good gastrointestinal health.
 They may also help promote good brain functioning and decrease anxiety, says Carriere.
 A small clinical trial published in Nutrition, revealed that men with major depressive disorder who took probiotic supplements for eight weeks had decreased Beck Depression Inventory scores, a measurement of characteristic attitudes and symptoms of depression.

 Probiotics exist in fermented foods like yogurt, kefir, sauerkraut, kimchi, tempeh and miso.
 Look for products with Lactobacillus or Bifidobacterium on the ingredients list.
-For more probiotic buying tips, click here.
+More probiotic buying tips.